Raynaud’s Phenomenon Through a Korean Medicine Lens: Peripheral Cold as a Central Problem

 The conventional description of Raynaud’s is accurate as far as it goes: episodic vasospasm of the digital arteries in response to cold or emotional stress, producing the characteristic triphasic color change — white (ischemia), blue (cyanosis), red (reactive hyperemia).
 The pathophysiology involves excessive sympathetic nervous system activation causing arterial smooth muscle contraction disproportionate to the thermal stimulus.

 Korean medicine offers a different starting point.
-Peripheral cold is a distribution failure, not a generation failure.
+Peripheral cold is read as a distribution failure, not a generation failure.
 The body is capable of producing heat; it is failing to deliver it to the periphery.
-The question is what is absorbing or blocking that distribution — and the answer almost always involves the central organ systems, not the hands and feet.
+The question is what is absorbing or blocking that distribution — and the answer, in this framework, usually involves the central organ systems rather than the hands and feet.

 The Central Pattern: Two Clinical Presentations